ARM-software/ebbr/source/chapter1-about.rst

 Specification [ArmBBR]_ § 4.2.
 The UEFI requirements found in this document are similar but not identical to the requirements found in BBR.
-EBBR provides greater flexibility for support embedded designs which cannot easily meet the stricter BBR requirements.
+EBBR provides greater flexibility to support embedded designs which cannot easily meet the stricter BBR requirements.

 By definition, all BBR compliant systems are also EBBR compliant, but the